Current exhibitions

 in the 20th century

-The Danish Jewish Museum welcomes you to a deeply moving and thought-provoking special exhibition that sheds light on a dark period in the history of Denmark and Europe as a whole.
-"Flight and Persecution in the 20th century" tells a European story about the flight and persecution of Jews to and from Denmark from the end of the 1800th century up to the present day.
+Experience a deeply moving and thought-provoking special exhibition that sheds light on a dark period in Danish history and Europe as a whole.
+The special exhibition tells a European story of the flight and persecution of Jews to and from Denmark from the late 1800th century to the present day.

 The special exhibition is not just a look into the past.
 It is a confrontation with the appalling realities that people have faced and a call to reflect on how these events shape our understanding of tolerance and humanity.